Essential Steps to Secure Your Small Business Network

 Step 4: Keep Systems Updated

 Keeping your systems up-to-date is one of the simplest and most cost-effective ways to address vulnerabilities and strengthen your network.
-According to CISA, regular patches are essential for small businesses looking to maintain strong security defenses [13].
+According to CISA, regular patches are essential for small businesses looking to maintain strong security defenses.
+You can also reinforce your security by following strong network security policies that guide employee behaviour and system management.

 Set Up Automatic Updates